-The Company expects all customer contracts will transfer goods or services to customer within one year after the customer pays for the goods or services.
+Except for long-term accounts receivable are evaluated using the discount rate, the Company expects all customer contracts will transfer goods or services to customer within one year after the customer pays for the goods or services.
 As a consequence, the Company does not adjust the transaction price for the monetary time.